getcarina/getcarina.com/_tutorials/magento-in-docker.md

 sense to download it early so you can populate it as you progress through this tutorial.

-1. Clone the Rackspace Container Service library by running the following command:
+1. Clone Carina library by running the following command:

   ```
   git clone https://github.com/rackerlabs/carina-examples.git